calmoo/async_url_getter/README.md

 ## Decisions made:

 - A default value of 15 seconds for the timeout was specified.
+This can be specified with the `--timeout` option

-Metrics are rounded to three decimal places.
+- Metrics are rounded to three decimal places for readability.

 - I used the `click` library for CLI functionality as it is easily testable compared to argparse.